 Step 6-7: AE2 tries to read AE#1 resource to show the value to its user.
 When IN-CSE receives such request, it performs the operation.
 Then IN-CSE checks whether this message has to be recorded into its log resources.
 If AE#1 is subject to be loged, IN-CSE takes necessary information, which entity tries to read, when this message was received, which binding is used, what was the result of the request and stores the collected information to a proper resource.
 In this case, <logStorage1>/<AE#1> is the place to record the processed request.

+9.4 Solution: Key Issue 1 & 4 – Ownership and Right to be deleted

+In the case of GDPR-applied data, different data should be displayed depending on the user.
+For example, the owner of pseudonymized data can access the original contents regardless of the applied regulation.
+On the other hand, in the case of general users, they can access data containing personal information, but in the form of pseudonymization.
+Therefore, in the case of data specified as containing personal information, data ownership, not a simple access control policy, plays an important role.

+In addition, in the case of data subject to the Personal Information Protection Act, upon request of the user who owns the data, it must be immediately deleted from the system (i.e., right to be deleted or forgotten).
+Therefore, if there is a request to be forgotten from a user who has the ownership of privacy-related data, the IoT platform can process the request with two pieces of information, namely data ownership and whether or not GDPR is applied.

+Such information (i.e., ownership and gdpr-applied) can be modelled as attributes of oneM2M resources such as <contentInstance> and <container>.
+The definition of the attributes is explained in the table below.

+Table 9.1-1: Attributes needed to support privacy data